 Did You Know?

-Wings From Down Under features over 400 Grass Parakeets and Cockatiels in free flight!
+Wings From Down Under features over 200 Grass Parakeets and Cockatiels in free flight!
 The birds are specially trained and raised in captivity so they are comfortable and very friendly with people.
-Our Wings birds aren’t shy when it comes to feeding and for just $1, you can buy a seed stick to feed them yourself!
+Our Wings birds aren’t shy when it comes to feeding and for just $1 (cash only), you can buy a seed stick to feed them yourself!
 This exhibit is open from 10am to 5pm.

 The Bird & Reptile House includes dozens of animals ranging from Emerald Tree Boas, Gila Monsters and Chestnut-fronted Macaws.
 Rare and endangered animals such as the

 Bali Mynah and Puerto Rican Crested Toad can also be seen up close.
 Don’t

 forget to stop in and see the playful Cotton-top Tamarin and the speedy Northern Tree Shrew!

 Not only is this one of the oldest buildings at the zoo (originally built in 1930!),